hazooma/Hazem_Hexad/README.md

 ```
 2. Output : the output is a json that contains the total cost and the optimal way to divide the amount into packs .
-Example output for the previoud Input
+Example output for the previous Input
 ```
 {
     "Orders": [